kirenz/python-basics/_sources/docs/programming-toolkit.md

 Jupyter Notebook is a web-based interactive computational environment for creating documents that contain code and text
 :::

-- A notebook is basically a list of cells
+A notebook is basically a list of cells and the cells contain either

-- Cells contain either
-  - explanatory text or
+1. explanatory text (written in markdown)
-  - executable code and its
+1. executable code
-  - output
+1. code output

 ## Colab